MalloZup/no3mi/README.md

 #  Rationale:

-this is a Microservice demo application built for demo purposes.
+this is a Microservice demo application built for showcasing a microservice, which follows https://www.eosdesignsystem.com/ for layout/frontend of website.

-It uses https://www.eosdesignsystem.com/ for layout of website and golang as backend.
+As backend it uses golang.

 # Usage